dloscutoff/katlani/reference.md

 ### Syllabification and phonotactics

 Katlani is quite free in what constitutes a syllable, and many words can be syllabified in multiple ways according to the reader's preference.
-For example, **onion**, "opinion," can be pronounced as three syllables, /o.ni.on/, or as two syllables, /o.njon/.
-The majority of words have a maximal syllable of CVC, but some words are quite consonant-heavy.
+For example, **onion**, "opinion," can be pronounced as /o.ni.on/, /o.njon/, or /on.jon/.

+The majority of words consist of syllables with a maximal structure of CVC; however, some words are quite consonant-heavy.
 Arbitrary numbers of consonants may be pronounced as part of the same syllable according to individual preference: **kivsk**, "parent," may be pronounced /kivsk/, for example.
 Alternately, one or more schwas may be inserted to aid pronunciation: /kiv.sək/, /ki.vəsk/, and /ki.və.sək/ are all possible pronunciations of **kivsk**.

 Runs of vowels also occur, although not as frequently as runs of consonants.
 Pronunciation strategies include turning high vowels into semivowels or adding glottal stops.
 For instance, **abail**, "house," could be pronounced /a.ba.il/, /a.bajl/, or /a.ba.ʔil/.